danibrutal/Forker/README.md

 Sometimes we have to work with a huge amount of data.
 [Lately](http://en.wikipedia.org/wiki/Big_data), more and more, and it's just no possible to work sequentially these times.

+For example, we have two cooks in a kitchen and a very big carrot.
+Well, we want our two workers not to be waiting for each other.
+So why we don't split the carrot in two parts so they can work each one with a part ?

+This way both cooks can work together, at the same time, and we will have our dinner soon !
+Great huh ?

 So, the intention is to make an agile and encapsulated way to split a task in several child subtasks in parallel.